Enforcing Child Support Orders

 In cases in which the defaulting parent does not work, has no assets, or just elects to utilize all efforts to avoid paying, contempt of court may be the only viable option.
 Contempt will generally also be the most expensive avenue to pursue but does come with the potential for an award of attorney fees when remedial orders are entered.
 With a contempt of court motion, a jail sentence of 180 days is a possible outcome.
 The threat of jail can sometimes be a powerful tool to aid in enforcement.

 When the payer lives out of state, other issues arise which may necessitate transferring the child support aspects of your case to that state becoming the best option.
 Though the payer is certainly, personally subject to Colorado’s jurisdiction, assets or income may not be reachable unless held or administered by companies which do business in Colorado.
 Likewise, though the payer would certainly be subject to Colorado’s jurisdiction in a contempt of court case and would face issuance of an arrest warrant for failing to appear, the reality is that no one is going to extradite him or her back to Colorado if ultimately arrested in the other state.
 Given the interstate challenges that can arise when the other party is out of state, sometimes we advise clients to do what can be done in Colorado, to be followed by registering the case in that other state for additional enforcement action.

 If you are facing a child support enforcement issue and don’t know where to turn, your starting point should be meeting with one of our attorneys to comprehensively assess your situation and figure out the best strategy for enforcing your orders.
-The only goal of the child support attorneys at our Denver firm have is the best possible outcome for the client.
-Let us put our over 60 years of combined legal experience to work for you!
+The only goal of our Denver family law lawyers is to obtain the best possible outcome for our clients.
+Let us put our over 70 years of combined legal experience to work for you!